-Tour groups of 10 people or more must book their visit at least seven days in advance.
+Groups of 10 people or more must book their visit at least seven days in advance.

 Groups without an advance booking may be denied immediate entry*.

-School groups: see the School visits page
+For school group visits, see the school visits page

 The Museum is easily accessible by public transport.
 More on how to get here